dylanmpeck/Beat-Virus/README.md

 ![alt-text](https://github.com/dylanmpeck/Beat-Virus/blob/master/ReadmeImages/Ball.gif)
 ___
 ## Gameplay
 At this stage of the game, the gameplay code is fairly simple.
 Enemy sphere spawning is handled with an object pool, so I only create a handful at the beginning of play and destroy at the end of a session.
-After every two beats (quarter notes) of the song, my spawner class makes a decision of what to spawn.
+After every two beats (quarter notes) of the song, my [RhythmGenerator](https://github.com/dylanmpeck/Beat-Virus/blob/master/Assets/Scripts/RhythmGenerator.cs
+) class makes a decision of what to spawn.
 Currently its spawn choices are nothing, one random colored ball placed in one of four lanes, two balls of both colors placed in two separate lanes, or a different sphere type which the player must drag.
 The weights of what the spawner is most likely to choose are affected by the amplitude of the music.
 On lower amplitudes, it's more likely to throw nothing while on higher amplitudes its more likely to spawn more.

 The explosion effect with minispheres is done by applying force to a large amount of preloaded spheres that are activated when a sphere is shot, reset to original position after a set time, and then deactivated again.